Hypothermia First Aid

 More severe hypothermia is much easier to notice.
 The victim may seem like they are drunk.
 Slurred speech, staggering, and inability to walk indicate this second stage of hypothermia..
 Pulse will have slowed again to below 60 beats per minute and they may be only breathing 8 times per minute or less.
 The final stage is clear, and in the environment that we work or play in, the second stage is usually bad enough for the victim to be complaining about!

-Now that we know what to look for, what do we do when we see it?
+Now that we know what to look for, how do we treat hypothermia?

 - Warm them gently and carefully.
 DO NOT RUB THEM.
 This can cause tissue damage and result in further injury.